Radiation Safety Handbook< Back to Health Physics Services

 An unborn fetus is more sensitive to radiation than an adult, so the dose limit for a fetus is significantly lower and should be carefully tracked.
 In most cases, a pregnant worker can feel comfortable working with radiation at Northwestern with the use of a fetal monitor and minimal accommodation.

-The dose to the embryo or fetus during the entire pregnancy, from occupational exposure of a woman who informs her employer of the estimated date of conception, must be limited to 0.5 rem (5 mSv).
+The dose to the embryo or fetus during the entire pregnancy, from occupational exposure of a worker who informs their employer of the estimated date of conception, must be limited to 0.5 rem (5 mSv).

 4.7 Access to Dose Report